0-claire/tnilbot/README.md

 # Tasks
 - elide quaternaries by default
-- check numeric parsing (and if numeric roots need special handling; I suppose zsnout does this already if so)
+- check numeric root parsing and see if they need special handling
 - add intro to this README
 - add some copyleft foss copyright